 1. Determine the Level of Security You Require

-- How sensitive is this content?
-What would be the impact to your business if these videos leaked?
+- How sensitive is the video content?
+How would your business be impacted if these videos leaked?

 - Do you already have a website where you can embed these videos, or do you need a secure portal for your videos as well?

 - Should viewers be able to access your videos seamlessly?
-Or, is it ok if they have to enter credentials to login?
+Should videos be password protected or require login?

-- Do viewers need to access your videos on the go, or just in certain locations, like the office?
+- Where do viewers need to access the video?
+Do viewers need access on the go or should access be restricted to certain locations, like the office?

-The answers to these questions will largely determine the features you need to look for when shopping for a video hosting provider for your business.
+The answers to these questions will largely determine the features you need to look for when shopping for a video hosting provider.